 Studying both Traditional Chinese Medicine (TCM) and Qi Gong can help improve your Tai Chi training.
 TCM, Qi Gong and Kung Fu especially internal Kung Fu like Tai Chi focuses on the same theory on health and more.

 It is very important that Tai Chi must be taught as a Qi Gong.
 A good master will help you understand this.
 Qi Gong are exercises that help move Qi in the body by coordinating movements with breathing.
-The beginner Tai Chi forms focus on this concept.
+The early, beginner Tai Chi forms focus on this concept.
 In the advanced stage of Qi Gong, Qi can be manipulated through respiration alone as long as the practitioner knows how and where to channel the Qi.
 There are many levels of Qi Gong.
 Some of the legendary Advanced Qi Gong are Skin Breathing, Bone Marrow Washing, Muscle/Tendon Changing Exercises (Yi Jin Jing.)
 The most advance stage is to use it to heal the body, strengthen the body and stay healthy.
 A true master of Qi Gong look like they barely age.

 Most Tai Chi is taught without the true understanding of Qi Gong within Tai Chi because most instructors do NOT have the understanding of Qi Gong or have a strong foundation of Qi Gong.
 Many instructors never had the privilege to work with qualified Qi Gong masters or they were not taught the internal concept of Tai Chi.